 Enhanced Algorithmic Search

 Often, corporations use computers to sift through the initial round of applicants.
-Thus, your resume needs to stand out to them as well.
+Thus, your resume builder needs to stand out to them as well.
 If you are relying on a human to see it, you may not have any luck.
 When algorithms search for applicants, they scan for keywords.
 Therefore, by knowing these, you can up your odds.
 Do not oversaturate your resume with them.
 Now, algorithms can sort through these as well.
 Nevertheless, forgetting to include them is a fatal mistake.
 Most of the time, you will be sent straight to the bottom of the list.

 Formatting Your Resume